stip-flip/oracle-sdks/Readme.md

    This .env file hold important informations, ie the private key, make sure it is kept safe and not shared with anyone.

-   You can then automate the execution of the binary by using the daily_task script available in the repository.
+   You can then automate the execution of the binary by using the daily_task bash script available in the repository.

+   [Download](https://github.com/stip-flip/oracle-sdks/releases/download/v1.0.1/daily_task.sh) and place the daily_task.sh script in the same directory as the cron binary and the .env files.

    Windows: